CCI-MOC/xdmod-cntr/XdmodAID.md

 the modw_cloud database is also formed from the tables defined in cloud_common and in cloud_generic.
 Each of these directories logical groupings of tables when you consider the dataflow.
-When data is shredded it is added to either the cloud_openstack (in the case of opnstack formatted data), or cloud_genderic (in the case of the "generic" format).
-During ingestation the data flows from cloud_openstack and/or cloud_generic into the cloud_common
+When data is shredded it is added to either the cloud_OpenStack (in the case of opnstack formatted data), or cloud_genderic (in the case of the "generic" format).
+During ingestation the data flows from cloud_OpenStack and/or cloud_generic into the cloud_common

-The database field sizes are increased using the definitions within the json files as opposed using sql to alter the table definition.
+The database field sizes are increased using the definitions within the json files as opposed to using sql to alter the table definition.

 There are a similar set of files that seem to define the ETL processes.

 ## Transaction logs

 One thing that I have tried to find and been unsuccessful so far is to get transaction logs.
-The closest thing that I have hear of is the OpenShift audit log, but OpenShift doesn't really enable this in any useful manner by default.
+The closest thing that I have found is the OpenShift audit log, but OpenShift doesn't really enable this in any useful manner by default.
 However for OpenStack, it might be found by processing the rabbit mq messages - not entirely sure though.